This topic describes the basic terms of Elastic Container Instance for you to understand the service before you use it.

 A file system that contains programs, library files, and configurations required for containerized applications.
 Docker image is in the standard packaging format of a containerized application.
 When you deploy a containerized application, you can specify an image from Docker Hub, Alibaba Cloud Container Registry, or your private image repository.

 Used to accelerate image pulling and reduce the startup time of an elastic container instance.
-Image pulling is the main time-consuming operation of instance startup due to factors such as network or image size.
+Image pulling is the main time-consuming operation of instance startup due to factors such as network conditions or the image size.
 You can accelerate the image pulling process by caching images in advance.

 The shared storage resource of a container group.
 You can mount external volumes to a container group.
 Volumes declared in a container group are shared by all containers in the container group.